-why do the figurines cost so much?
+why do the sculptures cost so much?

 Just like any other person in the world, I want to be paid for the time and effort I put in while at work.